Marriage and Family Therapy

 After two quarters of basic training, in the third quarter, under the direction of a faculty clinician, students practice various assessment and family therapy techniques by participating as a co-therapist or a team member in simulated marriage and family therapy sessions.
 A specially equipped observation room with a one-way mirror is utilized for the training.

-Students on the three year track at the Pasadena campus will engage in their peer laboratory training experience during the first two summers of their program.
-This component of clinical training will be offered as intensives.
+Students on the three year track at the Pasadena campus engage in their peer laboratory training experience during the first summer of their program.
+This component of clinical training is offered as an intensive.

 Practicum.
 In order to graduate, MS MFT students must have a minimum of 300 hours of direct client contact experience, with 150 of these hours devoted exclusively to child, couple, group, or family work.
 The student must receive a minimum of 60 units of supervision to maintain the ratio of one unit of supervision for every five hours of client contact.
 A “unit” of supervision is equivalent to either one hour of individual or two hours of group supervision.
 Students may also extend their practicum experience to 500 client contact hours to accommodate licensing standards in states other than California or Arizona.
 Students on the three year track at the Pasadena campus are expected to commence practicum in their third year of study.